cargosoft-gmbh/cargosoft-api-docs/resources/api_info_description.md

-# Introduction

-## Reading guide

-### UML

-## Environment
-The CargoSoft API is not one instance which runs in a CargoSoft data center.
-> For more information please contact our support and take a look to our installation guide.

-### Data center

-### Local
-One of the most common installations are locale on our customer environment.
-The API instance runs in the customer network with the customer domain.
-The security properties depends on the customer.

-## Support
-If you have further questions about the API, please contact our sales department at support@cargosoft.de

-___

 # About the CargoSoft API

 ## Authorization
 The following chapter will explain the authorization prozess to access the CargoSoft API Endpoints.
 The use case figure below shows a common example how to retrieve the JWT and how to use it.